 Small-cap funds do have a few potential drawbacks to keep in mind, most notably their tendency to be more volatile compared to mid- and large-cap funds.
 Because many small-cap companies are still finding their bearings, that can make them more susceptible to changes in business direction or mission, which, in turn, can affect share prices.
 It’s also possible that attempting to be innovative can get the best of a small-cap company if a new product line it’s developing flops or an updated marketing strategy is a strikeout.

-Small-cap funds can also be riskier simply because these are newer companies that don’t have the lengthy track record that mid- or large-caps possess.
+Small-cap funds can also be riskier simply because these are newer companies that don’t have a lengthy track record like the mid- or large-caps possess.
 An up-and-coming company that may be considered the next big thing can just as easily be left in the dust by another company with a similar product or service.
 The domination of Facebook and the demise of MySpace is a good analogy for how small caps can appear strong but be fragile in reality.

 Should You Invest In a Small Cap Fund?

 Whether it makes sense for you to invest in small-cap mutual funds or ETFs depends largely on how much risk you’re comfortable taking on, your overall investment style, risk tolerance, time horizon and goals.

 If you’re interested in generating dividend income, for instance, a small-cap fund may not be the best fit.
 Many small-cap companies tend to reinvest available cash rather than make periodic payments to investors.

 You may also want to steer clear of small-cap funds if you’re not as comfortable with potentially volatile investments.
 Small-cap stocks and their respective funds can experience substantial price swings.
 If you’re committed to investing in small caps for the long term, this may not be an issue.
 But if you’re focused on short-term capital appreciation, then watching prices move up and down could be nerve-wracking.